KatTheGit/sylvan-row/assets/README.md

 - Being controller compatible and **friendly**
 - Being a top-down shooter
 - Having hand-drawn but 3D-looking graphics
+- Being easy to learn and hard to master

 ## Base mechanics